sckott/baad_blog/ropensci.md

 We minimised the amount of code by requiring each study to conform to a common format, with separate files for raw data, units of data, meta data, contact details, and citation (see examples in attached code).
 These files were then processed in a standardised way (Fig.).

-- list of desriable units and outputs
+- list of desirable units and outputs

 Funnel
 - unlock dark data
-- define common workflow
+- define common work flow
 - encode everything as data
 - highly scalable and entirely replacebale